STILL HUMID, WITH MORE RAIN COMING THIS WEEKEND

 Your First Alert Weather Forecast:

-Areas of fog along the lakeshore and over central Wisconsin will fade away this morning.
-Clouds will give way some some sunshine into the afternoon.
-A pop up shower or thunderstorm is possible this afternoon, but we won’t see nearly as much rain as we did yesterday.
+It’ll be mostly cloudy throughout the afternoon but some peaks of sun are definitely possible.
+A pop up shower or thunderstorm is also possible, but we won’t see nearly as much rain as we did yesterday and most will avoid rain completely.
 Otherwise, high temperatures will be mostly in the middle and upper 70s.

 As a northeast breeze blows, it’s going to be a little cooler, yet still humid this weekend.
-Highs will be mainly in the lower half of the 70s.
+Highs will be in the low to mid 70s.
 Brace yourself for wet weather, as showers and thunderstorms will be likely for most of Saturday.
+These showers will be scattered in nature but we could see multiple rounds.
 That rain may linger all the way into Sunday morning.
 While we are NOT looking for severe weather this weekend, another inch or two of rainfall will be possible across east-central Wisconsin.
-It’s often a nuisance for many folks to get rain during a summer weekend, but we’re still dealing with drought conditions.
+It’s often a nuisance for many folks to get rain during a summer weekend, but we’re still dealing with drought conditions so this rain will be beneficial.

 At first glance, next week looks rather seasonable with many highs close to 80 degrees.
 There will be additional chances of showers and thunderstorms throughout the midweek.